PalisadoesFoundation/talawa-api/docs/docs/auto-docs/services/email/EmailProviderFactory/variables/EmailProviderFactory.md

 SMTP_FROM_EMAIL, SMTP_FROM_NAME) are passed through to SMTPProvider.
 For SES provider, optional fields (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SES_FROM_NAME) are passed through to SESProvider.
+Mailpit is used for local email testing by default.